RamuneNeptune/SubnauticaMods/README.md

             <h3>Oxygen Canisters</h3>
         </td>
         <td align="center">
             Adds two items to the the game, <code>Oxygen Canister</code>, and <code>Large Oxygen Canister</code>.
 Each has their own value of Oxygen they provide the player on consumption, and are crafted with bladderfish.
+Also features a quick-use key for quickly consuming a Canister
         </td>
         <td width="10%">
             <a href=" "><img alt="Download" src="https://i.imgur.com/145Q0Di.png"></a>